Why No Diet Works For Everyone!

 One strain of mice was impervious to weight gain or changes in cholesterol or insulin no matter what the diet.
 The second strain of mice gained weight on every diet except the Japanese.
 A third strain did fine on the Western diet but became obese on the ketogenic diet.
-And the last strain got obese on the Western and Mediterranean diets but not on
+And the last strain got obese on the Western and Mediterranean diets but not on the ketogenic.

 This study echoes findings from a past study on humans in which blood sugar rose in some but not all people after eating the same foods.